Improving HealthData@EU-preparedness for Germany - HDP4Germany

 A central objective for the future European Health Data Space (EHDS) is the establishment and networking of Health Data Access Bodies (HDABs).
 These play a crucial role for the planned HealthData@EU infrastructure by connecting various national data-holding entities to enable access to health data for research and development at both national and European levels in the future, thus creating a secure network for harmonized use of health data in Europe.
+A major task of HDP4Germany is to create the technical and organizational framework for the national health data access body and to expand and test it.
+In this context, it is the aim to link health data at national level as a first use case.

 Within this project, the results of previous EU projects in the EHDS domain (e.g., Joint Action Towards the European Health Data Space, HealthData@EU pilot), in which the Health Data Lab is actively involved, will be used as a basis to advance German activities in line with European developments.